jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 ## About the Author

 This book attempts a leap in human understanding.
 That is quite a bold task; I am not sure what qualifies anyone to undertake it.
-I have a quality formal education and have worked in various industries, which helps grounds a mind when trying think differently.
+I have a quality formal education and have worked in various industries, which helps grounds a mind when trying to think differently.
 I tried very hard (and it turns out quite foolishly) to get scientific data to showcase techvolution.
 As you will learn, it turns out being thwarted in that task revealed more truths than the evidence would have.

 As a kid in a grocery store, two friends were fighting over which cake to buy.
 Unable to participate for reasons you will soon learn about, I resolved to fix the tiresome bickering.
 So, I listened to both sides; one wanted chocolate the other vanilla.
 I left unnoticed and returned with a marbled cake.
 Both fell silent, and we soon enjoyed the taste of compromise as happy friends.
 It is a mentality I had and honed while looking out into our society, researching, and writing this book.